Eighth Annual Diaspora - Israeli-Russian Film Festival

 presented in collaboration with Russian and Slavic Studies Program, Hunter College, CUNY

-RACC’s film festivals are a prominent international forum exclusively representing Russian émigré filmmakers in the United States and around the world, given the experience of immigration and the search for a new cultural identity, while celebrating their artistic achievements in film media.
+RACC’s film festivals program is a prominent international forum exclusively representing émigré filmmakers from the former Soviet Union in the United States and around the world, given the experience of immigration and the search for a new cultural identity, while celebrating their artistic achievements in film media.

-The Diaspora Film Festival explores the turmoil of the 20th century, the Holocaust and various faces of immigration, as well as the struggle for the dream of changing the harsh reality.
-We would like to see several generations of viewers, including teenagers and students, to learn more about the history of their people and share their unique cinematic experience with their family members.
+The film by the young director Roman Shumunov shows the different facets of immigration and the struggle of underprivileged youth for the dream of changing the harsh reality.
+At the presentation of his feature “Here and Now” we would like to see several generations of viewers, including teenagers and students, since it might appeal to a younger audience.
+Attracting more young people to our programs, which makes it possible to learn more about the history of our people and share unique cinematic experiences with family members, is one of our immediate goals.

 Entry fee is not charged.
 Everyone is welcome!